michaelrk02/xcalc/README.md

       C   D     G   H
 ```

-This program uses the help of push-down automata in order to perform lexical analysis as well as syntax analysis.
+This program uses the help of push-down automata in order to perform syntax analysis.

 Example program output:
 ```